DawnPaladin/lancer-name-generator/README.md

 - **female-first:** Same as above, but feminine.
 - **last:** An array of last names.

 If you want to open a pull request, the file goes in the /src/regions folder, and you'll need to `import` it at the top of /src/App.svelte and add it to the `regions` array.
-Or you can just send it to me on Discord - join [Pilot NET](https://discord.gg/rgkbcCt) and send it to DawnPaladin#5461.
+Or you can just send the JSON file to me on Discord - join [Pilot NET](https://discord.gg/rgkbcCt) and send it to DawnPaladin#5461.